garethcdobson/team-generator/README.md

 # Random Football Team Generator
 Technical code challenge set as the final component of the DevelopMe Coding Fellowship.
+This project was completed in a total of nine days as per the project deadline.
 Live site can be viewed here: https://garethcdobson.github.io/team-generator/

+## Technology/Skills Used
+React, Redux, Javascript, HTML, CSS, SASS, Git, Wireframing.

 ## Setup & Running Project
 Instructions to setup and run the project locally, npm package manager is required.